tc39/proposal-temporal/docs/timezone.md

 **Returns:** The UTC offset at the given time, in nanoseconds.

-Since the UTC offset can change throughout the year in time zones that employ DST, this method queries the UTC offset at a particular time.
+Since the UTC offset can change throughout the year in time zones that employ DST as well as because of special political decisions, this method queries the UTC offset at a particular time.

-Note that only `Temporal.TimeZone` objects constructed from an IANA time zone name may have DST transitions; those constructed from a UTC offset do not.
+Note that only `Temporal.TimeZone` objects constructed from an IANA time zone name may have UTC offset transitions; those constructed from a UTC offset are fixed.
-If `timeZone` is a UTC offset time zone, the return value of this method is always the same regardless of `instant`.
+If `timeZone` is a fixed-offset time zone, the return value of this method is always the same regardless of `instant`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.